elehcimd/pynb/README.md

 pynb notebooks/sum.py --param a=3 --param b=5
 ```

-### Handling parameters and multiple notebooks in the same file
+### Handling notebook parameters

 Parameters are passed from the command line with `--param` options, whose value is formatted as `name=value`.
 Names are separated from values at the first occurrence of character `=`.
 Values are strings and might require casting to their proper type inside the notebook.

+### Handling custom notebook function names

 The default name of the function defining the notebook is `cells`.
 A different Python function name can be specified by appending `:func_name` to the module pathname.
 E.g., `sum.py:func_name`. `sum.py:cells` is therefore equivalent to `sum.py`.
+A Python module can contain multiple notebook definitions.

 ### The execution cache